A Novel Joint Angle-Range-Velocity Estimation Method for MIMO-OFDM ISAC Systems: Performance Analysis

 \subsection{Resolution}

-We note that the proposed joint estimation algorithm estimates the targets by distinguishing the angular-range-Doppler bins.
-Considering that the angular-range-Doppler bins are formulated by performing DFT in this paper, the resolution is also determined by the DFT theory \cite{DFT book}.
-In specific, the frequency resolution for an $N$-point DFT without zero-padding equals to ${2\pi}/{N}$.
-In addition, the zero-padding operation does not influence the frequency resolution.
-Thus, according to the definitions of the digital frequencies in (\ref{frequency definitions}), the resolution along the spatial dimension $\Delta_\mathrm{a}$, the delay dimension $\Delta_\mathrm{d}$, and the Doppler dimension $\Delta_\mathrm{v}$, respectively, satisfy
+The proposed joint estimation algorithm estimates the targets by distinguishing the angular-range-Doppler bins.
+Since these bins are obtained using a DFT, the resolution is determined using DFT analysis \cite{DFT book}.
+In particular, the DFT frequency resolution for an $N$-point transform is ${2\pi}/{N}$.
+Thus, according to the definitions of the frequencies in (\ref{frequency definitions}), the resolution along the spatial dimension $\Delta_\mathrm{a}$, the fast-time dimension $\Delta_\mathrm{r}$, and the slow-time dimension $\Delta_\mathrm{v}$, respectively, satisfy

 which results in